What are the major federal safety net programs in the U.S.?

 1997: Children’s Health Insurance Program (CHIP)

-CHIP provides health coverage to nearly eight million children in families who cannot afford private health insurance but who have incomes that are too high to qualify for Medicaid.
+CHIP provides health coverage to nearly ninemillion children in families who cannot afford private health insurance but who have incomes that are too high to qualify for Medicaid.

 The Children’s Health Insurance Program Reauthorization Act of 2009 strengthened CHIP with additional funding and improvements, including tens of millions of dollars for a national outreach campaign, grants to Indian Tribes and to promote enrollment and retention in both CHIP and Medicaid.

-In FY 2012, over 8.4 million enrolled in CHIP at a total cost of $15 billion in Federal funds.
+In FY 2016, over 8.9 million children enrolled in CHIP at a total cost of $15 billion in Federal funds.
 Like Medicaid, CHIP is administered by the states that receive matching funds from the Federal government.
-In a recent study, Center for Poverty Research Faculty Affiliate Erin Hamilton and Graduate Student Fellow Ethan Evans find that state-level CHIP policies impact whether the children of immigrants get access to healthcare.
+In a study, Center for Poverty Research Faculty Affiliate Erin Hamilton and Graduate Student Fellow Ethan Evans find that state-level CHIP policies impact whether the children of immigrants get access to healthcare.

 For more information about CHIP, visit Medicaid’s page for the program online.